mikelaurence/blogly/README.md

 # Blogly
 Cute lil' blogging software for nerds.
+(Currently version 0.1, future features are marked appropriately)

 ## Features
 - Database-free, markdown file publishing: write articles with your favorite text editor & store in source control
+  - Preprocessing to allow for special effects like hiddenness (0.3), summaries (0.3), and more
 - Full set of overridable, customizable templates
   - Simple HTML5 markup
   - Social plugins (Facebook like)
-  - Commenting plugins (Facebook, discus coming soon)
+  - Commenting plugins (Facebook, discus coming in 0.5)
 - Multi-device overridable stylesheets
-  - Basic layouts using the Less Framework for cross-platform readability (including mobile!)
+  - Basic layouts using the Less Framework for cross-platform readability (including mobile, all in 0.4)
-  - A variety of built-in themes (coming soon!)
+  - A variety of built-in themes (in 0.6)
+- RSS feedage (in 0.2)

 ## Setup